jhu-information-security-institute/NwSec/applications/emailsvr/README.md

 The RPI4B is using Ubuntu Server OS, version 18.04.

 ## Client
 The client that communicates with the email server is any remote SMTP server or IMAP/POP3 client.
-One can also directly interface by manually applying direct SMTP commands using telnet over port 25.
-E.g., see the command/response sequence below (note: commands have no indentation and  responses are indented).
+One can also directly interface by manually applying direct SMTP commands using telnet over the port for SMTP (usually 25, or 5025 for our container below).
+E.g., see the command/response sequence below for port 25 (note: commands have no indentation and  responses are indented).
 <pre><code>
 └─$ telnet email.netsec-docker.isi.jhu.edu 25
 Trying 192.168.25.122...